torjusti/it3030/README.md

 ## To do

-- Handle the hidden layer shit correctly, and the no hidden layer shit.
-- Regression without hidden layer should be fine.
-But should classification have multiple logits?
+- Handle hidden layer + 0 hidden layers.
+Should classification have multiple logits given 0 hidden layers?
-- Should regularization be scaled with number of training examples?
+- Should the regularization factor be scaled with the number of training examples?
+And do we need to divide by 2 in addition to having the alpha?
+Why does the exercise refer to a lambda?
+Should the bias also have a regularization term?
-- What is the difference between alpha and lambda guys?
-- In slides, regularization has a constant factor.
-Do we need it?
-- Should bias also have a regularization term, since the assignment mentions that
-- When to dump?
-After all epochs finished?
-What format?
+- When should we dump?
+After all epochs are finished?
+In what format should the file be stored?
+Should we not use NumPy to save?
-- Skal vi serr ikke bruke NumPy greiene for å lagre til fil?
-- Trenger vi faktor av 2 utenfor L2 loss?
-- Trenger vi å regularisere loss-funksjonene eller bare håndtere det i deriverte?
-- Sjekk at koden ikke kræsjer hvis mengden av data er multippel av 8.
+- Do we need to multiply the L2 loss derivative by 2?
+- Do we need to add the regularization to the loss functions and dump it or just handle it in the derivative?